-Evening lecture sponsered by the German Cognitive Science Society.
+Evening lecture sponsered by the German Society for Cognitive Science.

 Lecturer: Martin Butz